-The determination of the provision for losses and related loss expenses is established by taking losses reported to the Company by ceding companies but which have not been paid and adding estimates for the expected losses incurred but not reported ("IBNR").
+The determination of the provision for losses and related loss expenses is established by taking losses reported to the Company by ceding companies but which have not been paid and where appropriate add estimates for the expected losses incurred but not reported ("IBNR").
 Ultimate losses may differ from the amounts recorded in the financial statements.
 Changes in the amount of loss reserves are recorded in income as part of losses incurred.

-g.
-Insurance contract classification
+(g) Insurance contract classification